 Bach Flower Remedies require a consultation/discussion with the therapist to determine the most appropriate remedies for your presenting emotions at that time.
 The therapist will then make up a blend in a small dropper bottle for you which will last approximately three weeks.

 To take the blend you can drip the solution onto your tongue or mix with water and/or a drink.
-Some people with cancer find that using essences can help them to feel better mentally, emotionally or spiritually, as well as reduce emotions such as fear, anxiety or depression.
+Some people with cancer find that using essences can help them to feel better mentally, emotionally or spiritually, as well as reduce emotions such as fear or anxiety.
 The time taken for people to notice a benefit can vary and everyone’s response is unique.

 Manual Lymphatic Drainage (MLD)